jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (1) This section applies if a forestry classification has effect before the date on which the classification is given, whether—
   (a) by the EPA under section 196A, 196C, or 196D or on review under section 144; or (b) by the decision of a court on appeal under section 145 or 146.
-(2) The forestry classification must be ignored in respect of the period before the date of the decision— (a) to the extent that it would increase the number of units that a person is required to surrender, or decrease the number of New Zealand units that a person is entitled to receive, in respect of that period; and
+(2) The forestry classification must be ignored in respect of the period before the date on which the classification is given—
+  (a) to the extent that it would increase the number of units that a person is required to surrender, or decrease the number of New Zealand units that a person is entitled to receive, in respect of that period; and
   (b) in respect of any other matter specified by regulations made under section 196F.
 (3) In all other respects, the forestry classification must be applied to that period.